overture-stack/SONG/docs/02-Reference/01-retrieving-metadata.md

 ### Example 2: Bulk Analysis Query

 This is the pattern for finding analyses by a submitter field (here, a submitter sample ID).
-Song has no server-side search for donor, specimen, or sample IDs — they are custom-schema fields in the analysis payload, not base-schema entities — so you retrieve the study's published analyses in bulk and filter them client-side:
+Song has no server-side search for donor, specimen, or sample IDs (they are custom-schema fields in the analysis payload, not base-schema entities), so you retrieve the study's published analyses in bulk and filter them client-side:

 ```python
 import requests